Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 • Regularly solved misunderstandings

-• Enabled visitors to register on their own
+• Enabled visitors to register themselves

 Feelgood Design System update